-The Luxembourg Law of 9 May 2006 transposing the Directive on Market Abuse 2003/6/EC (Market Abuse Law) aims at combating insider dealing and market manipulation (market abuse) in order to ensure the integrity of financial markets, enhance investor confidence in those markets and thereby ensure a level playing field for all market participants.
+The Market Abuse Legal Framework aims at combating insider dealing and market manipulation (market abuse) in order to ensure the integrity of financial markets and enhance investor confidence in those markets and thereby ensuring a level playing field for all market participants.
 It sets out a framework for the prevention, detection and efficient sanction of market abuse, imposes new obligations on market participants, entrusts the CSSF with specific competences and missions and sets down preventive measures.
-By 3 July 2016, the Market Abuse Directive shall be superseded by the EU Regulation 596/2014 of 16 April 2014 on market abuses which shall come in effect at that time.
+On 3 July 2016, the Market Abuse Regulation came in effect and superseded Directive 2003/6/EC.

-The Market Abuse Law applies to all securities admitted to trading on at least one regulated market or for which a request for admission to trading on such a market has been made.
-Prohibitions of market abuse also apply to all financial instruments admitted to trading on at least one MTF or for which a request for admission to trading on an MTF has been made.
-This obligation applies whether or not the transaction was carried out on such a regulated market or such an MTF.
+The Market Abuse Legal Framework applies to all securities admitted to trading on at least one regulated market or for which a request for admission to trading on such a market has been made.
+Prohibitions of market abuse also apply to all financial instruments admitted to trading on at least one MTF or one organised trading facility (OTF) or for which a request for admission to trading on an MTF or an OTF has been made.
+This obligation applies whether or not the transaction was carried out on such a regulated market or such an MTF or an OTF.
+The new Market Abuse Legal Framework broadened its scope of application in comparison with the earlier applicable legislation by applying also to emission allowances auctions and certain spot commodities contracts.
 The Market Abuse Law lays down a set of requirements for market participants with the major aim of preventing market abuse, namely:

-- credit institutions and the other professionals of the financial sector established in Luxembourg are required to notify the CSSF without delay if they reasonably suspect that a transaction might constitute market abuse: - · the regulated markets, credit institutions, investment firms and

-- market operators of an MTF must adopt structural provisions aimed at preventing and detecting market manipulations; - issuers of financial instruments are required to disclose to the public inside information that directly concerns them as soon as possible; - issuers or persons acting on their behalf and for their account must establish a list of persons who have access to inside information; - persons discharging managerial responsibilities within an issuer that has its registered office in Luxembourg and persons closely associated with them, must notify to the CSSF and to the issuer all operations conducted on their own account related to the issuer's shares admitted to trading on a regulated market, or to derivatives or other financial instruments linked to these shares and the issuer must make these operations public; and - persons who produce or disseminate investment recommendations in Luxembourg or who, from abroad, specifically target the Luxembourg public must ensure that the recommendations are presented fairly, that they clearly mention conflicts of interest and that they include all the other references provided for by the law.
+- market operators and investment firms that operate a trading venue in Luxembourg are required to report to the CSSF without delay orders and transactions, including any cancellation or modification thereof, that could constitute insider dealing, market manipulation or attempted insider dealing; - the regulated markets, credit institutions, investment firms and market operators of an MTF or an OTF must adopt and maintain effective arrangements, systems and procedures aimed at preventing and detecting insider dealing, market manipulation and attempted insider dealing and market manipulation; - issuers of financial instruments are required to disclose to the public inside information that directly concerns them as soon as possible; - issuers or persons acting on their behalf and for their account must establish a list of persons who have access to inside information; - persons discharging managerial responsibilities within an issuer that has its registered office in Luxembourg and persons closely associated with them, must notify to the CSSF and to the issuer or the emission allowance market and make public: (i) in respect of issuers, all operations conducted on their own account related to the issuer's shares admitted to trading on a regulated market, or to derivatives or other financial instruments linked to these shares and(ii) in respect of emission allowance market participants, every transaction conducted on their own account relating to emission allowances, to auction products based thereon or to derivatives relating thereto; and - persons who produce or disseminate investment recommendations or other information recommending or suggesting an investment strategy in Luxembourg must ensure that the recommendations are presented objectively, that they clearly mention conflicts of interest and that they include all the other references provided for by the law.